Oil stable on weaker dollar and healthy economic growth, but pockets of oversupply linger

 The American Petroleum Institute said on Tuesday that U.S. crude inventories rose by 3.9 million barrels in the week to Feb.
 9, to 422.4 million.

-That was largely due to soaring U.S. crude production, which has jumped by over 20 percent since mid-2016 to over 10 million barrels per day (bpd), surpassing output of top exporter Saudi Arabia and coming within reach of Russia, the world’s biggest producer.
+That was largely due to soaring U.S. crude production C-OUT-T-EIA, which has jumped by over 20 percent since mid-2016 to over 10 million barrels per day (bpd), surpassing output of top exporter Saudi Arabia and coming within reach of Russia, the world’s biggest producer.

 U.S. crude is increasingly appearing on global markets.